labhai/Tabular-Anonymization/README.md

 # Tabular-Anonymization

-**Tabular-Anonymization** is a GUI-based toolkit for **policy-driven anonymization and verification** of structured tabular data (CSV / Excel), intended for handling **healthcare research information** safely.
+**Tabular-Anonymization** is a GUI-based toolkit for **policy-driven anonymization and verification** of structured tabular data (CSV / Excel), intended for handling **healthcare research information**.

 This repository provides:
 - **Application**: GUI that runs anonymization → verification sequentially and produces a single report